History of College football in Timeline

 In 1901, led by coach Fielding H. Yost, Michigan became the first "western" national power.

-1901: Colorado wins Colorado Football Association Championship
+1901: Colorado Wins Colorado Football Association Championship

-September 27, 1902: Georgetown vs. Navy Game
+September 27, 1902: Georgetown beats Navy

-1902: First Rose Bowl Game
+1902: First Rose Bowl game

 In 1902, the first Rose Bowl game was played between Michigan and Stanford, with Michigan winning 49-0.
-The game ended with 8 minutes left on the clock at Stanford's request.

-1903: SIAA Championship Game Tie
+1903: SIAA Championship Game Ends in a Tie

-1904: Big Coaching Hires in the South
+1904: Big coaching hires in the South

-October 9, 1905: Roosevelt meets with football representatives
+October 9, 1905: Roosevelt Meets with Football Representatives

-November 11, 1905: First game at Stanford Field
+November 11, 1905: First Big Game at Stanford Field

 On November 11, 1905, the Big Game between Stanford and Cal was the first played at Stanford Field, with Stanford winning 12–5.

-December 28, 1905: 62 Schools Meet to Discuss Rule Changes
+December 28, 1905: Meeting in New York City to Discuss Rule Changes

 1905: First Scouting in the South

-In 1905, Dan McGugin and Captain Innis Brown of Vanderbilt scouted Sewanee play Georgia Tech.
-This is claimed to be the first scouting done in the South.
+In 1905, Dan McGugin and Captain Innis Brown of Vanderbilt scouted Sewanee playing Georgia Tech, marking the first known scouting activity in the South.

 September 5, 1906: First Legal Forward Pass